gcallah/MiscWriting/Gorgias/gorgias.md

 believe, so that those students could win court cases, forward their own political agendas, and so on.
 Socrates calls into question the sophists' assumption that getting one's way is the highest achievement in life.
-For instance, he argues that committing a crime and then getting away with it through oratorical skill is actually *worse* for the criminal who is punished, since the latter is might actually be healed of his wrongdoing by accepting his punishment as just.
+For instance, he argues that committing a crime and then getting away with it through oratorical skill is actually *worse* for the criminal than is being punished, since in the latter case he might actually be healed of his wrongdoing by accepting his punishment.

 Along the way, Socrates encounters many of the same rhetorical stunts that we will run into on the Internet today.
 For example, early in the dialogue, Socrates says to Gorgias: